Applied Biotechnology Curriculum

 Course availability for the UW Applied Biotechnology program varies each fall, spring, and summer.

-If you have questions regarding transfer of previous coursework from other degree programs, or if you are a current student, please consult with your campus adviser prior to registration.
+If you are a current student, please consult with your campus adviser prior to registration.

 Introduction to basic principles and techniques pertaining to biotechnology and its applications to our society.
 Survey of classical and emerging techniques.